 On April 22, 2014, the Co-Issuers issued \$375.0 million in aggregate principal amount of Senior Notes due on May 1, 2022 (the "2022 Senior Notes"), at a fixed rate of 7.25%.
-The 2022 Senior Notes are unregistered and are fully and unconditionally guaranteed, jointly and severally, by all of Navios Logistics' direct and indirect subsidiaries except for Horamar do Brasil Navegação Ltda ("Horamar do Brasil") and Naviera Alto Parana S.A. ("Naviera Alto Parana"), which are deemed to be immaterial, and Logistics Finance, which is the co-issuer of the 2022 Senior Notes.
+The net proceeds from the sale of the 2022 Senior Notes were partially used to redeem any and all of 2019 Senior Notes and pay related transaction fees and expenses.
+The effect of this transaction was the recognition of a \$27.3 million loss in the consolidated statement of operations under "Loss on bond extinguishment".
+The 2022 Senior Notes are unregistered and are fully and unconditionally guaranteed, jointly and severally, by all of Navios Logistics' direct and indirect subsidiaries except for Horamar do Brasil Navegação Ltda ("Horamar do Brasil"), Naviera Alto Parana S.A. ("Naviera Alto Parana") and Terra Norte S.A. ("Terra Norte"), which are deemed to be immaterial, and Logistics Finance, which is the co-issuer of the 2022 Senior Notes.
 The subsidiary guarantees are "full and unconditional," except that the indenture provides for an individual subsidiary's guarantee to be automatically released in certain customary circumstances, such as in connection with a sale or other disposition of all or substantially all of the assets of the subsidiary, in connection with the sale of a majority of the capital stock of the subsidiary, if the subsidiary is designated as an "unrestricted subsidiary" in accordance with the indenture, upon liquidation or dissolution of the subsidiary or upon legal or covenant defeasance or satisfaction and discharge of the 2022 Senior Notes.